Zeko enjoys writing about gift ideas and creative ways to celebrate holidays and special occasions.

 Chic One-of-a-Kind Pendants

 Here is another easy gift you can make with polymer clay—a chic double pendant.
 The thing that makes polymer clay convenient for making fashion accessories is that you don’t need any special tools in order to make something creative and of good quality.
-Many of the tools that you will need can be found in your kitchen—cutting board, rolling pin and knife.
+Many of the tools that you will need can be found in your kitchen—a cutting board, rolling pin, and knife.

 This marble-like pendant will appeal to many teens because it has a modern yet classic feel.
 You can follow the instructions at A Beautiful Mess to create your own one-of-a-kind pieces that can’t be found anywhere else.

 Cute Beauty Packs

-No teen girl can have too many beauty gifts, and nail polish in one of the best gifts you can get a 15- or 16-year-old girl.
+No teen girl can have too many beauty gifts, and nail polish is one of the best gifts you can get a 15- or 16-year-old girl.
 An inexpensive nail polish and cute nail file can be transformed into a pretty gift by decorating the package with personalized gift tags and colorful ribbons.
 For the tutorial on how to do it, check out She’s Kinda Crafty.
 These simple and inexpensive homemade beauty packs are perfect for stocking stuffers or as an addition to gift baskets.